Crio-Bytes/Database/Basics of MySQL/README.md

 ![third](https://github.com/happycoder0011/Database/blob/happycoder0011/basics_of_MySQl/add/MySQL_basic_commands/Images/Screenshot%20(85).png)

 you will get a list of databases.

-To use any of the databases and create tables inside it.
+- To use any of the databases and create tables inside it:
 ```sh
 use database_name;
 ```
-You will get a message - " Database Changed".
+You will get a message - **" Database Changed"**.
 Now you can start creating tables inside your database.
+### Task-2
 **Create Table**
 Now, You need to know that in a table there are two major components -
 - **Data** - It is the values of different entities that you store in a table.For eg- In a students table, you will have data of different students such as rohan,nikhil etc.Their marks, class and other features in different rows.